Unsteady dynamics of a classical particle-wave entity: Introduction

-Recently, \citet{Durey2020} also explored this high-memory regime for a walker using the stroboscopic model of \citet{Oza2013}, by confining the motion of the walker to a line.
-Since the steady walking is neutrally stable to lateral perturbations~\citep{Oza2013}, the key aspects of the instability that destabilizes the steady walking state may be captured by investigating the droplet's dynamics confined to one dimension~\citep{phdthesisrahil}.
+\citet{Durey2020} also explored this high-memory regime for a walker using the stroboscopic model of \citet{Oza2013}, by confining the motion of the walker to a line.
+Since the steady walking is neutrally stable to lateral perturbations~\citep{Oza2013}, the key aspects of the instability of the steady walking state may be captured by investigating the droplet's dynamics confined to one dimension~\citep{phdthesisrahil,Durey2020}.
 They identified various regimes of a walker in the parameter space, that give rise to oscillations in the walking speed and random-walk-like motion of the droplet, leading to a statistical wavelike signature in the probability density function of the droplet's position.
-Wavelike statistics emerging for the speed oscillations of the walker have also been demonstrated in a hydrodynamic analog of Friedel oscillations~\citep{Friedal}.
+Wavelike statistics emerging from speed oscillations of a walker has also been demonstrated in a hydrodynamic analog of Friedel oscillatio ns~\citep{Friedal}. {Recently, \citet{Durey2020lorenz} investigated the high-memory regime using an idealized theoretical pilot-wave model that implements a simplified sinusoidal wave form for the waves generated by the droplet and found similarities between the droplet's dynamical system and the Lorenz system.}